♠ ♥ ♣ ♦

 Use this as a checklist to determine if you are meeting the Grouping and Hierarchy requirements with your design.
 You must turn this grouping and hierarchy checklist in with your final design.

 Thematic unity is a secondary focus of this assignment.
 Base your set of cards around a theme which can be extended through various levels of implied importance and similarity grouping.
 Look for similarities as well as differences among characters/roles, objects or events to draw inspiration from.
-Are there any “good guys” and “bad guys”?
-Your theme is simply to provide you with inspiration and be a source of imagery.
+Are there any “good guys” and “bad guys” that come from your theme?
+If so, this would be an example of how to begin grouping. (don’t worry if there are no good or bad guys in your theme, simply look for other ways to group).
+Your theme is only to provide you with inspiration and be a source of imagery.
 This theme may or may not have a strong sense of hierarchy already built in to it.
 If there is, you can use this to your advantage.
 It should not be necessary for someone else to know your theme to be able to distinguish the grouping and hierarchy, however.
 Instead, grouping and hierarchy must be indicated visually, by how you render the images and symbols.
 What those images and symbols are come from your theme, and it is natural that you would utilize the hierarchy and grouping that is already built into that theme.
 The difference here is that this thematic grouping and hierarchy is secondary to what you do visually.

 - an existing set of cards (ex.—torot cards)

-- a story or myth (ex.—Aesop’s Fables, nursery rhymns)
+- a story or myth (ex.—Aesop’s Fables, nursery rhymes, movie or TV series, etc.)

 - Use symbolic color